Last updated on February 18th, 2022

 So, as you can tell, we are huge fans of this program and would definitely recommend it for other families who are looking to go deeper with the books they read.

-I’d love to hear about your favourite curriculum from this year.
+I’d love to hear about your favorite curriculum from this year.
 Leave a comment and let me know what you loved so we can check it out.

 Sophie Agbonkhese is a writer, veteran homeschooling mother of four, and a recovering overachiever (who occasionally relapses).
 She is the founder of My Cup Runs Over, a site dedicated to helping busy women simplify and enrich their lives, homes, and homeschools.
 When she’s not writing or debugging websites, Sophie spends her time reading with her kids, gardening, listening to audiobooks, and striving fruitlessly to have a clean house for at least five minutes.
 She lives in southwestern British Columbia with her husband, Ben, and their children.